 - Ask your cancer care team to help you stop smoking or chewing tobacco.
 People who quit smoking or chewing tobacco have fewer mouth problems.

 Tips to help you care for mouth problems

 Sore Mouth, Sore Throat

-To help keep your mouth clean, rinse often with 1/4 teaspoon of salt or 1 teaspoon of baking soda in 1 cup (8 ounces) of warm water.
-Follow with plain water rinse.
+To help keep your mouth clean, rinse often with ¼ teaspoon of salt and ¼ teaspoon of baking soda in 1 quart (4 cups) of warm water.
+Follow with a plain water rinse.
 Ask your cancer care team about medicines that can help with the pain.